hystking/llm-go/README.md

 - `llm [flags] "your message"`
 - `echo "text" | llm`
 - Input rules:
-  - If --prompt is set: message = --prompt + stdin (or just --prompt if stdin is empty).
-No extra whitespace is added; include your own space or newline in --prompt if needed.
-  - Else if an argument is provided: message = argument
+  - If an argument is provided: message = argument
   - Else: message = stdin (errors if empty)
 - Output: prints the API’s output_text (or the first output[].content[] item with type="output_text") without a trailing newline